elliottmckee/cfd-meshman/README.md

 ## NASA Mesh_Tools

+> [!CAUTION]
-==DO NOT USE VERSION 1.2.
+> DO NOT USE VERSION 1.2.
 USE VERSION 1.1 (all versions should be included in the ZIP from the NASA request).
 The "extrude" functionality of v1.2 did not work for me out of the box, and requires code modifications to make it not segfault.
-Just use 1.1.==
+Just use 1.1.

+> [!NOTE]
+> If you are having any issues with installation things, please feel free to reach out to me.

 Unfortunately, this one is a bit more complicated, but if you follow the included README, it should get you up and running.
 It does requires you to build an older version of [VTK](https://docs.vtk.org/en/latest/build_instructions/index.html) with certain flags enabled, which is inconvenient at best, and can be really horrifying at its worst.